How to Apply: The Road to Upstate

 Missing information emails will be sent every two weeks to let students know what is needed to complete their application.

 Once an application is complete, students will receive an email letting them know that their application is complete and will be reviewed by the MD/PhD Program Admissions Committee.
 When the review is complete, applicants will be notified by email or letter, as to the status of their application.

-Each year the MD/PhD Program schedules three interview sessions -one in November, one in December and one in January.
-Candidates will be required to be on campus from a Sunday evening until Tuesday afternoon to complete the various interviews and laboratory visits.
-There will be an opportunity to meet with current students.
+Each year the MD/PhD Program schedules two interview sessions - both in November/December.
+Candidates will be invited to campus for a two or three day visit to complete the various interviews and laboratory visits.
+There will be an opportunity to meet with current students, also.